 Sometimes employees have to (or decide to) miss work.
-When that happens, the natural and responsible thing for them to do is notify their employer.
+When that happens, the natural and responsible thing to do is to notify their employer.

 A good attendance policy should include all of a company’s rules and guidelines regarding taking leave, tardiness, early outs, and no-shows.
-In addition, the policy should clearly define the company’s expectations and outline the repercussions for poor attendance.
+In addition, the policy should clearly define the company’s expectations and outline the repercussions of poor attendance.

-What is an employee call-in?
+What is an Employee Call-in?

-A call-in is an unplanned absence from work (or any other attendance infraction) that results in an employee “calling in” by phone to notify their employer.
+A call-in is an unplanned absence from work (or any other attendance infraction) that results in an employee “calling in” by phone (or using another approved communication channel) to notify their employer.

 When used in the context of an employee calling their employer, each means the same thing: reporting an absence from work.